talwai/orderapi/README.md

    "status": "UNASSIGN"
 }

-There is no strict checking on `origin` and `destination` in the client request, beyond validating their types.
+There is strict checking on the latitudes and longitudes submitted in `POST /order`.
+Latitudes must be numeric, range between -90 and 90.
+Longitudes must be numeric, range between -180 and 180

+Any request not satisyfing the latitude, longitude criteria will be rejected with a 400.

 Distance is computed as the Driving distance returned by the Google Maps Distance Matrix API